 Figure 2 shows the 5 percent bootstrap confidence intervals of the poverty curves obtained with two transfer schemes based on two prediction methods among: OLS, Tobit, quantile regressions and censored quantile regressions anchored on the first decile and censored at 50 percent.
 Here, the first-order dominance (poverty measured by the head-count index) is insufficient to produce an unambiguous ordering of these methods.
 In contrast, for realistic poverty lines, with the second-order dominance (poverty measured by the poverty gap), the estimates of poverty after the transfers based on quantile regressions are significantly second-order dominated by poverty after Tobit-based transfers, which is itself second-order dominated by poverty after OLS-based transfers.
 These results are valid for any poverty line below a threshold well above TD 280, the poverty line we use in the next section to assess the targeting efficiency.
-In contrast, for unrealistically high poverty lines, the performance of quantile-regression-based transfers is clearly dominated by the performance of OLS- and Tobit-based transfers.
-This exhibits the specificity of the 'focus' on low-incomes for quantile-regression-based transfers.
+In contrast, for unrealistically high poverty lines, the performance of quantile-regression-based transfers is clearly less good than that of OLS- and Tobit-based transfers.
+This illustrates the specificity of the 'focus' on low-incomes for quantile-regression-based transfers.

 Thus, the resulting ranking of the curves in terms of poverty reduction across the considered estimation methods is akin to the ranking that has been found for the goodness-of-fit of the logarithm of living standard regressions for the poor.
-We simulated the poverty curves by using the alternative price indices to correct the household living standard indicators.
-The ordinal comparison results across curves corresponding to different antipoverty schemes do not change.

-Moreover, the curves of stochastic dominance show that the bulk of the gain obtained with our new method corresponds to a population of the poor whose living standards are much below the half-mean of the living standard distribution.
+The ordinal comparison results across curves are robust to using alternative price indices to deflate the household living standard.
+Moreover, the curves show that the bulk of the gain obtained with our new method corresponds to a population of the poor whose living standards are much below the half-mean of the living standard distribution.

 The better performance of quantile regressions may be attributed to the focus properties of this method.
 However, an alternative interpretation could be that the robustness of the quantile regressions is what matters in practice.
-To control for this alternative interpretation of our results we run Huber robust regression estimations.
-It happens that Huber regressions yield almost the same results than OLS estimates whether for the estimated coefficients or for the poverty curves.
-The better performance of the quantile regressions for anti-poverty targeting scheme is therefore not due to robustness.
+To control for this we run Huber robust regressions.
+Huber regressions yield almost the same results than OLS whether for the estimated coefficients or for the poverty curves.
+The better performance of the quantile regressions for anti-poverty targeting schemes is therefore not due to robustness.
 However, poverty curves provide only qualitative insights.
-We now turn to quantitative measures of targeting efficiency and their estimators.
+We now turn to quantitative estimatees of targeting efficiency.

-3.4.
+4.2.
 Measures of targeting efficiency